 Step 1: Building a large database of BIA raw and derived parameters.
-Minimal and associated data includes.
+Minimal and associated data includes:

 Age, sex, anthropometry (body mass and height), Resistance (R), Reactance (Xc), Impedance (Z), and PhA, country, year of data collection, device characteristic (single-frequency-BIA, multifrequency-BIA, spectroscopy-BIS), ethnicity, and health status.